Sh-Umang/Hand-Gesture-Controlled-Presentation/README.md

 Desktop Presentation App using Gestures

 ## Before you use:
+- You need a working webcam or laptop camera.
+If the camera is turned off, turn it on.
 - Install all the packages from requirements.txt

 ## How to use: